clemenko/px-harvester/airgap_reademe.md

 `tar -cf /opt/pure_airgap_$(date '+%m_%d_%y').tar $(ls)`

+---

-### Move the Tar
+## Move the Tar

-This will hight depend on your network and security levels.
+This will highly depend on your network and security levels.
 Diode, DVD, BluRay, or even Thumbdrive are all options.
 Just get the tarball over to the air-gapped side.

+---

 ## Unpack and Serve - Air Gap side